 “Time” is the biggest barrier to skipping breakfast

 According to a study, parents identified time as the greatest barrier to breakfast consumption.
-To overcome this barrier, we must utilize our down-time outside of morning hours and through-out the week to prepare grab and go-options.
-This article will help decrease the concern parents also have about the healthfulness of some traditional breakfast.
+To overcome this barrier, we must utilize our downtime outside of morning hours and throughout the week to prepare grab and go-options.
+This article will help decrease the concern parents also have about the healthfulness of some traditional breakfasts.
 I will provide some simple, high-nutrient options for that first meal of the day!

 Eating and fueling upon fasting while we are rested is key for supporting growth, development, and maturation.
-Then factor in practices, training and conditioning?
-It’s a recipe for injury, blunted maturation, stress fractures and consequences for long-term health if we skip meals.
-In my opinion breakfast is not the most important meal of the day.
+Then factor in practices, training, and conditioning.
+It’s a recipe for injury, blunted maturation, stress fractures, and consequences for long-term health if we skip meals.
+In my opinion, breakfast is not the most important meal of the day.
 That is right, nor is “lunch” or “dinner”.
 As a Registered Dietitian Nutritionist and performance dietitian I educate and coach on the philosophy that ALL MEALS MATTER!
 A great resource on building a high-performance plate can be viewed here.
 One meal is not more important than another.
 I also reference pre-training and post-training nutrition in this statement.
-Many young athletes are so worried about that post-competition meal being perfect but fail to at consistently well at all the other meals leading up to the event.
+Many young athletes are so worried about that post-competition meal being perfect but fail to consistently do well at all the other meals leading up to the event.
 How you eat at each meal will produce much better results for growth and recovery than one meal. #EattheRainbow

 All meals matter explained